kaancet/behaviz/docs/index.md

 - **Backend-agnostic.** Write once, switch renderer with one line.
 Prototype in matplotlib, ship interactive bokeh, never rewrite plotting code.
-- **You bring the numbers.** behaviz does no hidden aggregation.
-One row in, one mark out — what you pass is what you get.
 - **A single styling vocabulary.** Scales, limits, ticks, grids, spines, fonts, legends — one `PlotSpec` describes them and every backend honors it.
 - **Loud, helpful errors.** A declarative channel layer validates inputs and raises clear